What is Prometheus Pushgateway?

 • The honor_labels setting should always be set to true in the Pushgateway configuration in order to retain job labels and instance labels.

-If you're interested in trying it out for yourself, sign up for our free trial.
+If you're interested in trying out our Prometheus alternative for yourself, sign up for our free trial.
 You can also sign up for a demo and we can talk about the best solutions for you.

 What are the Use Cases of Prometheus Pushgateway?